Dicyanoacetylene: Synthesis

-Dicyanoacetylene can be prepared by passing nitrogen gas over a sample of graphite heated to temperatures between 2673 and 3000 K.
+Dicyanoacetylene can be prepared by passing nitrogen gas over a sample of graphite heated to temperatures between 2673 and 3000 K. It may also be synthesized via a reaction between a dihaloacetylene and a cyanide salt:

 As a reagent in organic chemistry

-Dicyanoacetylene is a powerful dienophile because the cyanide groups are electron-withdrawing, so it is a useful reagent for Diels-Alder reactions with unreactive dienes.
+Dicyanoacetylene is a powerful dienophile because the cyanide groups are electron-withdrawing, so it is a useful reagent for Diels–Alder reactions with unreactive dienes.
 It even adds to the aromatic compound durene (1,2,4,5-tetramethylbenzene) to form a substituted bicyclooctatriene.
 Only the most reactive of dienophiles can attack such aromatic compounds.

 In outer space

 Solid dicyanoacetylene has been detected in the atmosphere of Titan by infrared spectroscopy.
 As the seasons change on Titan, the compound condenses and evaporates in a cycle, which allows scientists on Earth to study Titanian meteorology.

 As of 2006, the detection of dicyanoacetylene in the interstellar medium has been impossible, because its symmetry means it has no rotational microwave spectrum.
 However, similar asymmetric molecules like cyanoacetylene have been observed, and its presence in those environments is therefore suspected.